 Can I put up a shed on my plot?

 Certain sites have restrictions on erecting structures and you must always get permission from your site secretary and fill out an application form, available from the Administrator.
 Each allotment site has established rules for the positioning of sheds.
 The general rule is that the sheds on any row of plots are lined up at one end or the other of the plots.
 You can read our guidelines for sheds and structures below:

 For any other queries please use our Contact Us page to ask us a question.
 You can also visit our News page, which has more information.
-You can find all of the useful documents for tenants on our Documents page.
+You can find the tenancy agreement, tenants’ handbook and other guidance on our Useful Documents page.